Andrea-1704/Traveling_Salesman_Problem/README.md

 I avoided to put the numbers after comma when the distance was already high.

 This results are obtained using a number of generations that depends on the size of the problem.

+### Other informations

+The code is computationally intensive to complete.
+Feel free to reduce the number of generations if you need a less time-consuming approach.
+Throughout the project, I collaborated with Stefano Fumero, consulting with him on various implementation decisions.